-Your child’s heart doctor will check your baby.
-He or she will listen to your baby's heart and lungs.
+Your child will need to see a heart doctor (cardiologist.)
+They will check your baby and listen to their heart and lungs.
 The details about your child’s heart murmur will also help the doctor make the diagnosis.

-Your child’s doctor may then do tests to confirm the diagnosis.
-The tests your child has depends on his or her age and condition, and the doctor’s preferences.
+Tests may be done to confirm the diagnosis.
+The tests your child has depends on their age and condition, and the doctor’s preferences.

-A chest X-ray may show changes in the heart and lungs caused by tetralogy of Fallot.
+A chest X-ray may show changes in the heart and lungs caused by TOF.

 This test records the electrical activity of the heart.
 It also shows abnormal rhythms (arrhythmias or dysrhythmias) and spots heart muscle stress.
-These issues may be caused by caused by tetralogy of Fallot.
+These issues may be caused by TOF.

 An echo uses sound waves to make a moving picture of the heart and heart valves.
-This test may show structural changes caused by tetralogy of Fallot.
+This test may show structural changes caused by TOF.

 Cardiac catheterization (cardiac or heart cath)

 A cardiac catheterization gives detailed information about the structures inside the heart.
 In this test, a small, thin, flexible tube (catheter) is put into a blood vessel in your child’s groin.
 Then the healthcare provider guides it to your child’s heart.
-Your child’s healthcare provider will inject your child with contrast dye to see his or her heart more clearly.
+They will inject your child with contrast dye to see their heart more clearly.
 This test measures your child’s blood pressure and oxygen in the 4 chambers of the heart.
 It also measures blood pressure and oxygen in the pulmonary artery and aorta.
-Your child will get medicine to help relax and prevent pain (sedation).
+Your child will get medicine to help them relax and prevent pain (sedation).

-Some children will need a shunt implanted to provide stable pulmonary blood flow until a more permanent repair can be made a later age.
+Some children will need a shunt put in for stable pulmonary blood flow until a more permanent repair can be done at a later age.

-Fixing the heart defects will allow oxygen-poor blood to travel its normal route which is through the pulmonary artery to the lungs to pick up oxygen.
+Fixing the heart defects will allow oxygen-poor blood to travel its normal route.
+This is through the pulmonary artery to the lungs to pick up oxygen.

-What are the complications of tetralogy of Fallot?
+What are possible complications of tetralogy of Fallot?

 This condition often doesn’t cause complications.
 If left untreated, it can cause these problems:

-Your child's heart doctor may give him or her antibiotics to prevent infections after leaving the hospital.
+Your child's heart doctor may give them antibiotics to prevent infections after leaving the hospital.
 Your child may also need medicine before other surgeries or dental tests.

 Most children who have surgery for this condition will live healthy lives.
-They may need a pulmonary valve replacement surgery when they are adults.
+They may need more surgeries throughout their lives.
+One might be a pulmonary valve replacement surgery when they are adults.
 This will help prevent heart complications.
 These include enlargement of the right ventricle, abnormal heart rhythms, and heart failure.
 Women who want to have children should be checked by a heart doctor before they get pregnant.

 Ask your child's healthcare provider about your child’s outlook.